cdl-geneseo/geneseo-dictionary/B/Beef-canned.md

 # Beef-canned

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Beef-canned

 Created by  Unknown User (tjc13), last modified by  Unknown User (jmb53) on Nov 20, 2012

 adj- when an object, especially a can or keg of beer or a bottle of liquor, has been efficiently and effectively drained of its contents and is now empty and deemed useless by those wishing to partake more of the contents.J.Boselli, 2012: 0% of those surveyed were familiar with the term.
 Considered obsolete.